orchidsoftware/platform/docs/en/tutorial_blog.md

 @endsection
 ```

-The new function (not present in Laravel) is provided here, the `getContent`, it returns the values we set as inputs in our dashboard.
+The new function (not present in Laravel) is provided here, the `getContent`, it returns the values we set as inputs in our platform.